 Santiago Orrego, Ph.D.

-Assistant Professor, Department of Restorative Dentistry, Maurice H. Kornberg School of Dentistry
+Assistant Professor, Department of Oral Health Sciences, Maurice H. Kornberg School of Dentistry

 Assistant Professor, Bioengineering Department, College of Engineering

-We seek to exploit interesting characteristics of smart materials (e.g. thermoelectric, piezoelectric, magnetoresistive) applied to the biomedical field enhancing treatment and diagnose of disease and injury.
+We seek to exploit features of smart materials (e.g. thermoelectric, piezoelectric, magnetoresistive) applied to the biomedical field enhancing treatment and diagnose of disease and injury.
+We are developing smart biomaterials to provide:

-We have expertise in advanced materials, material fabrication, testing and evaluation, 3D printing, sensing and electronics, scaffolding.
+We have expertise in fabrication of advanced materials, testing and evaluation, 3D printing, sensing and electronics, scaffolding, microbiology, confocal microscopy.

 Rooms 2L14 and 2L18 (1,000 ft2) - AEGD Clinic - 2nd Floor.